 Bringing people together with different skills increases the amount of knowledge and expertise you can draw on.
-Collaboration helps you to solve problems faster and will drive better outcomes for the organization.
+A collaborative team helps you solve problems faster and drives better business outcomes.

 Sharing internal knowledge is much easier within a collaborative workplace.
-Information and knowledge flow more readily, reducing the risks associated with key employees changing jobs or leaving the company altogether.
+Information and expertise flow more readily, reducing the risks associated with critical employees changing jobs or leaving altogether.

-Collaboration provides workers with more opportunities to learn and develop.
-Employees acquire new skills and knowledge every time they collaborate.
+Good collaboration provides workers with more opportunities to learn and develop.
+Employees acquire new skills and knowledge when working closely with other team members.
 It’s a win-win situation.
 The employer benefits from the worker’s increased expertise.
-And the employee given the opportunity to develop will feel valued and appreciated by the organization.
+And the employee will feel valued and appreciated by the organization when allowed to develop.

 Completing tasks and meeting deadlines is much quicker and easier when there’s a joint effort.
 The task can be broken down and divided up based on individuals’ strengths.
 And for the company, that means improved efficiencies and more productivity.

-Workplace Collaboration Skills: Developing The Right Company Culture
+Workplace Collaboration Skills: Develop The Right Company Culture

-Effective workplace collaboration requires a clear division of labor.
+Good collaboration requires a clear division of labor.
 Roles and responsibilities should be assigned to each party from the outset.
-Be sure to agree in advance on what each partner is contributing to the collaborative process.
-Business owners and managers need to set this up as an expectation for every collaboration.
-Clearly, it will be more detailed and involved for large projects involving staff from across the organization.
-But it’s good practice for even smaller collaborations.
-One or two sentences clarifying responsibilities is all that’s required.
+Be sure to agree on what each partner contributes to the collaborative process.

 Recognition And Respect For Others